 A ton of stops at beautiful landscapes!

-It was hard to keep track of where the tour was taking us throughout the day, but basically we got in the car and they would drive us to a stop and we would get out, our guide would tell us about the location and we would have time to explore, and then we would get back into the car and drive to the next location!
+It was hard to keep track of where the tour was taking us throughout the day, but basically, we got in the car and they would drive us to a stop and we would get out, our guide would tell us about the location and we would have time to explore, and then we would get back into the car and drive to the next location!

 A few more beautiful stops

-On the last day, we stopped at a few more landscape locations before going our separate ways.
+We stopped at a few more landscape locations before going our separate ways.
 Some stayed in the original vehicle and made their way back to Uyuni where the tour started, and some transferred vehicles to be taken to the Bolivia/Chile border, to continue on to San Pedro de Atacama.

 Transfer to San Pedro de Atacama (or return to Uyuni)